NilFoundation/crypto3/docs/implementation.md

 @tableofcontents

 The key idea of `algebra` is to provide usefull interfaces for basic cryptography math.
-It's based on NilFoundation fork of nil::crypto3::multiprecision and boost::integer modules as backend so that it can be used with boost cpp_int, gmp or other backends.
+It's based on NilFoundation fork of Boost.Multiprecision so that it can be used with boost cpp_int, gmp or other backends.

-We expanded nil::crypto3::multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
+We expanded Boost.Multiprecision with `modular_adaptor`, which is actually a multi-precision number by some modular.
 It contains modular number-specific algorithms using Montgomery representation.
 It also supports compile-time computations, because it gives us opportunity to implement algebra constructions as constexpr.